rotundasoftware/cartero-tutorial/README.md

 ### Pulling out large packages

 Including large, common packages like jQueryUI into the js and css bundles of every page is not efficient as it prevents them from being cached separately by the browser.
-You can instead pull those packages out of your page bundles and load them separately, from your own server or a CDN.
+You can instead pull those packages out of your page bundles and load them separately, from your own server or a CDN, using a [browserify-shim](https://github.com/thlorenz/browserify-shim) config.

 ### AMD and ES6 modules

-If you prefer AMD or ES6 modules, you can use that syntax instead of CommonJS to express dependencies, thanks to [browserify transforms](https://github.com/substack/node-browserify/wiki/list-of-transforms).
+If you prefer AMD or ES6 modules, you can use that syntax instead of CommonJS to express dependencies, thanks to the [browserify transforms](https://github.com/substack/node-browserify/wiki/list-of-transforms) [amdify](https://www.npmjs.org/package/amdify) and [es6ify](https://github.com/thlorenz/es6ify).